adfresca/sdk-ios/README.md

 }
 ```

-Please contact us if you have any concern or issue of this section.
+Please contact us if you have any concerns or issues on this section.

 * * *